freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 # This command should only be run once.
 npm run only-once

-# Start the application
+# Start the application without a backend server
 npm run develop

+# If you require the backend server to be operational (persisted user interations/api calls)
+# Use this command instead
+# Note: This command requires that you have a correctly seeded mongodb instance running
+# Note: If you are runnoing the backend server inside a docker container, use the command above
+npm run develop-server

 ```

-Now navigate to your browser and open <http://localhost:3000>.
+Now navigate to your browser and open <http://localhost:8000>.
 If the app loads, congratulations – you're all set.

 Otherwise, let us know by asking in the [Contributors chat room](https://gitter.im/FreeCodeCamp/Contributors) on Gitter.
 There might be an error in the console of your browser or in Bash / Terminal / Command Line that will help identify the problem.